 Erica primarily practices in the areas of product liability, general tort and toxic tort litigation.
-Erica has defended individual and multi-party personal injury, wrongful death and property damage claims across the country for industrial and consumer goods manufacturers.
-In addition, Erica has experience defending class action claims against a medical device manufacturer.
+Erica has defended individual and multiparty personal injury, wrongful death and property damage claims across the country for industrial and consumer goods manufacturers, as well as class action claims against a medical device manufacturer.
 Erica’s product liability matters have involved a wide array of products, including fire protection systems, security alarm systems, surgical and other medical devices, commercial and residential boilers, and propane and natural gas.
-She has also handled contractual disputes and defended complex medical claims and toxic tort allegations brought under the Price Anderson Act.
+She has also handled contractual disputes and defended complex medical claims and toxic tort allegations brought under the Price-Anderson Act.

 Erica coordinates all aspects of litigation and has obtained favorable results for clients through motion practice and settlement negotiations.
 In this capacity, she has experience with:

 - managing complex discovery and related motion practice;

 - deposing corporate witnesses, expert witnesses and key fact witnesses;

 - extensive pre-trial motion practice, ranging from discovery issues to dispositive motions, including briefing and oral argument;

 - Daubert motion practice;